Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 It's an absolute non-starter.

-Freshman representative Joe Sistak, uh, Democrat Pennsylvania, retired Navy admiral, who was propelled into politics by the Iraq War, said that Mertha could still salvage elements of his strategy.
+Freshman Representative Joe Sestak, Democrat Pennsylvania, retired Navy admiral, who was propelled into politics by the Iraq War, said that Murtha could still salvage elements of his strategery, but Sestak, an open and outspoken war opponent, is a bit wary of a proposal that would influence military operations.

 I was recently in the military, and I have to speak from that experience.

-So what happened was Mirtha announces as he goes to this far far-left website, moveCongress.org, which is part of the moveon.org bunch, and announces the slow bleed, which is no reinforcements, no new equipment, no this.
+So what happened was Murtha announces is he goes to this far-left website, movecongress.org, which is part of the moveon.org munch, and announces the slow bleed, which is no reinforcements, no new equipment, no this, basically hamstringing the Bush administration's ability as commander-in-chief to wage war.

 Democrat leaders failed to step into the vacuum.

-Republicans relentlessly attacked the plan that they called a strategy to slowly bleed the war of troops and funds, and by the end of the recess, Mirtha's once promising strategy was in tatters.
+Republicans relentlessly attacked the plan that they called a strategery to slowly bleed the war of troops and funds.

-The issue to me is what's the state of the backbone of the Democrat Party?
+The issue to me is, what's the state of the backbone of the Democrat Party?

 How will they respond to this counterattack?